LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 The list of instructions in the Dockerfile for building an Elektron SDK Docker image is:

-1. Set the base image for the build process to Oracle Linux 7
+1. Set a base image for a build process to Oracle Linux 7

 ```
 FROM oraclelinux:7
 ```
 > The **FROM** instruction is the first valid instruction of a Dockerfile.
-It sets the base image for the build process.
-The subsequent instructions would build on top of this base image.
+It sets a base image for a build process.
+Subsequent instructions would build on top of this base image.
 Elektron SDK supports Oracle Linux 7 so it is used as a base image for building an Elektron SDK Docker image.

 2. Set author's detail of the image

 ```
 LABEL maintainer="Thomson Reuters Active Help Service"
 ```
 > The **LABEL** instruction adds key-value pair metadata to an image.
-The above instruction adds a metadata for the maintainer of this image.
+The above instruction adds a metadata for a maintainer of this image.
 Users can use **docker inspect** command to view an image's labels.

-3. Load and build the Elektron SDK libraries
+3. Load and build Elektron SDK libraries

-> In this step, the **RUN** instruction is used to load all required packages, and build the Elektron SDK libraries and examples.
+> In this step, the **RUN** instruction is used to load all required packages, and build Elektron SDK libraries and examples.
 It accepts multiple commands separated by a && operator.
 The backslash is also used to split long RUN statements into multiple lines.

-> First, it runs the yum command to install gcc, ksh, and lsb packages.
-These packages are required to build the Elektron SDK libraries.
+> First, it runs the **yum** command to install gcc, ksh, and lsb packages.
+These packages are required to build Elektron SDK libraries.

 ```
 RUN yum -y install gcc-c++.x86_64 git.x86_64 ksh redhat-lsb-core.x86_64 \
 ```
-> Then, it creates a directory (/opt/thomsonreuters) for installing the Elektron SDK and uses **git** command to clone the Elektron SDK package from github.
+> Then, it creates a directory (/opt/thomsonreuters) for installing Elektron SDK and uses **git** command to clone the Elektron SDK package from github.

 ```
 ...